alttch/bma-info/eva4/sdk/rust/data.rst

 ************************************

 Services can keep data between reloads in several ways.
-Note than if a service is purged, its data is deleted (both from data directory and the registry).
+Note than if a service is purged, its data is deleted (both from the data directory and the registry).

 .. contents::